Trail running vacations blog

 Dynamic vs. Static Stretching

-Before the Run (Dynamic): Never stretch cold muscles.
-Use active movements like “High Knees” or “Walking Lunges” to increase blood flow and functional mobility .
+Before the Run (Dynamic): Never stretch a cold muscle.
+You need to move.
+Do things like “High Knees” or “Walking Lunges” to get the blood flowing.

 7. Nutrition: Fueling the Adventure

-- Pre-Run: Eat a carb-rich meal 2-4 hours before a run.
-If you run in the morning, a banana 30 minutes before can stabilize your energy [28].
+• Pre-Run: Have a good meal 2-4 hours before you run.
+If you run early in the morning, a banana is perfect about 30 minutes before you head out.

 9. Find Your Tribe